Compare Top Online Nursing PhD Programs

 Program Overview

-Just as the name suggests, this doctorate focuses on nursing practice, with coursework focused on evidence-based care practices for patients, communities, and certain populations.
+As the name suggests, a doctor of nursing practice (DNP) focuses on evidence-based care practices for patients, communities, and specific populations.

 Length of Study

-Five to six semesters of study are common for those who enter with a master’s degree.
+Five to six semesters of study are standard for those who enter with a master’s degree.

 Clinicals Required?

 Clinicals are often required, but the amount of hands-on study varies by program.
-In most cases, clinicals are required for a much shorter period of time compared to lower degree levels; 400 hours of study under supervision is a common number.
+Clinicals are usually necessary for a much shorter period than lower degree levels; 400 hours of study under supervision is a typical number.

 Final Project